 What to do if your older adult is taking anticholinergic medications

-NEVER start, stop, or adjust the dosage for any medications without talking with your older adult’s doctor for advice – that can cause serious health problems.
+Important: NEVER start, stop, or adjust the dosage for any medications without asking your older adult’s doctor for advice – that can cause serious health problems.

 Because many seniors have multiple health conditions, they may be taking more than one type of anticholinergic medication.